wentout/dive/README.md

 ```

 ## dive.disableAsyncHooks()
-About to disable previously enabled async hooks trhead wrappings.
+About to disable previously enabled async hooks thread wrappings.

 ## dive.emerge()
 Stop tracing of `dive.currentContext` and rid of any pointers to it in memory.
 You need to run this code when you don't need current context anymore. **YOU NEED** to run this code when there are no meaning to track that context, overwise your memory will leak and everything become bad.
 Simple example is the following: